Is Your Back Pain From Adaptive Shortening Syndrome?

 - Can squat but not able to bring your stomach up against your thighs

-Most of us should be able to squat deeply, but because of adaptive shortening, these imbalances cause an otherwise stable and flexible person to fall over or feel uncomfortable when trying this exercise initially.
+Most of us should be able to squat deeply, but because of shortening, these imbalances cause an otherwise stable and flexible person to fall over or feel uncomfortable when trying this exercise initially.

 However, where we all witness deep squatting is with our very young toddlers.

 They can both quickly sit down into and raise on up, out of this position with ease.

 When you watch a toddler explore and play, you can see that they will actually prefer to squat down this way using only the strength of their legs to lower and raise themselves.
 They rarely use their hands for support.